 Top 100 Pharmacology Flashcards for Quick Revision Before Your Exam

-100 Pharmacology Flashcards for Quick Revision
+100 Pharmacology Questions with Answers for Quick Revision

 1. What is the drug class of Atenolol?